Cold Therapy Device & Interface

 Design for vulnerable states, not ideal users.

 People in pain are not in a learning mindset.
-Interfaces should reduce interpretation and support recovery, not demand attention.
+Interfaces should reduce interpretation and support recovery.